degrootsam/Imladris-Archives/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to the Imladris Archives
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+> May it be a light to you in dark places, when all other lights go out.

+Welcome to my digital garden!

+This place is a collection of random thoughts, cool ideas, things I've learned and maybe even more.